Influencer Engagement Rate Calculator

 Additionally, measuring reach allows your brand and influencer team to tweak your use of messaging and hashtags to generate more views for each post.
 The greater your reach, the more opportunities there are for meaningful engagement.

-Important Engagement Rate Metrics - What is an Engagement?
+Important Influencer Engagement Rate Metrics - What Is an Engagement?

 In restricting engagement to likes, comments, and shares, you might miss opportunities to track different kinds of engagement.
 This begs the question - what exactly is engagement?

 Engagement is a meaningful post interaction.
 On its own, a social media platform offers the three standard engagement types (likes, comments, and shares).
 TikTok offers challenges and duets.
 Followers can also direct message brands and creators.